leftmove/wallstreetlocal/README.md

 #### Development

 The development build is mainly made for testing, so it is ideal for self-hosting.

+A full list of this app's microservices.

+- FastAPI for the main application
+- MongoDB for the database
+- Redis for cache
+- Meilisearch for search

 To run the full app, you need the microservices running through Docker, and the main application running seperately.